WHATS HOT

 4. Sip on peppermint tea or water to ease any gas or bloating pains you may experience.

 6. If necessary, switch to a different brand of prenatal vitamins.
-Even though all have iron, some may be less likely to cause constipation during pregnancy.
+Even though all brands have iron, some may be less likely to cause constipation during pregnancy.

 7. Make sure you’re getting enough exercise every day.
 If you don’t normally exercise, start by walking for 10-15 minutes every day.
 If you already exercise regularly, try changing your routine slightly to see if it has any impact on your bowel activity.